harrisonratcliffe/Laravel-API-Error-Handler/README.md

 |ValidationException|422|it returns all errors in validation|
 |DefaultException|the status code of the Error|the message of the Error|

-## :rocket: let this package get your Errors
+## :rocket: Let This Package Handle Your Errors
-go to the `app\Exceptions\Handler.php` and put this code:
+Go to `app\Exceptions\Handler.php` and add the following code:

 ```php
 <?php